caseyWebb/selectr/README.md

+__NOTE:__ This package is unmaintained, but I'll do my best to tend to any PRs that are submitted.
+Why?
+I've found it much easier to implement the same thing natively with whichever framework/library I'm using (Knockout, Angular, etc.).

 # Selectr

 Selectr is a jQuery plugin that aims to accomplish a seemingly simple task: make a select box that doesn't suck.